 Dragon Age: Inquisition is an action role playing game with pause-able fighting via the tactical mode.
 It’s like a hybrid between full real-time action RPGs (like the Diablo series) and turn-based, tactical RPGs.
 I like it.

 I’ve tried to get into Diablo in the past on PC, but it was too overwhelming for me.
-I’m a traditionally turn-based (J)RPG and tactical RPG fan — think Suikoden series, Final Fantasy series, or the Baldur’s Gate series and Planescape: Torment — so the DA series adopting a mix is grand.
+I’m a traditionally turn-based (J)RPG and tactical RPG fan — think Suikoden series, Final Fantasy series, or the Baldur’s Gate series and Planescape: Torment — so the Dragon Age series adopting a mix of the two types is grand.
 However, i’m also a big fan of Fallout 3 + and Elder Scrolls, so there’s that.
 Anyway …

 For a four-year-old game, the graphics of Dragon Age: Inquisition are still beautiful compared to contemporary games.
 Some chopping-off of limbs and faulty object detection here and there, but nothing that takes away from the gameplay.
 Actually, the glitchy detection has been useful — as well as a hindrance — when attempting to reach certain areas.
 Like the (final) shard (in my case) atop the column spiral staircase thingy in the Hinterlands located in Lady Shayna’s Valley — the first possible dragon battle.